joelhawksley/identity/talks/2021/slides.md

 ^ We need to innovate!

+^ We need to experiment with new and potentially disruptive ideas,

-^ Improving Rails is the only way we'll survive.
+^ because improving Rails is the only way we'll survive.

+^ It's going to require work.

 ---